LaxarJS/laxar/docs/manuals/writing_compositions.md

 ```
 Note how also the id of the exported area was automatically adjusted to `"popupCompositionId0Popup.content"` to prevent naming clashes.

-In our example it's currently only possible to close the *PopupWidget* from within itself via an action event published by the *CommandBarWidget*.
+In our example it is currently only possible to close the *PopupWidget* from within itself via an action event published by the *CommandBarWidget*.
 What if we additionally would like to close the popup on demand from outside based on another action?
 This is where the concept of *merged features* comes into play.
 *Merged features* allow us to merge or better concatenate two arrays, where one array is defined as a feature for the composition and the second array is defined in the `mergedFeatures` object.